 A majority of real Christmas trees are cultivated on monoculture tree farms.
 While these farms do contribute to green spaces and assist in carbon absorption, they may also employ potentially harmful pesticides.
 The origin of the tree matters too; if it has to be transported a long distance to reach your home, it can significantly increase its carbon footprint.
 If you're lucky enough to live near an organic tree farm, that's pretty eco-conscious, but if it had to be trucked a few thousand miles to reach you, not so much.
 Most Christmas trees available in big-box stores originate from states like Oregon or North Carolina, leading to substantial transportation-related emissions.
 They also not 100% plastic-free option either, when you consider the plastic netting needed to transport them.
 Additionally, the cost of real cut trees continues to rise, with the average price ranging from $80-100 each year.

-So what's realistic?
-Potted trees can be purchased from nurseries ($$$) and then planted, BUT keeping a living tree indoors for much more than a week will really hurt your new little friend.
-Artificial trees can be found everywhere secondhand –thrift stores, online second hand apps, and "Buy Nothing" Facebook groups.
-So you could keep that tree out of a landfill for a while longer and not contribute to them making another one just for you.
+So, what are the practical options?
+Potted trees can be purchased from nurseries and later planted ($$$$), although it's important to note that keeping a living tree indoors for an extended period can be detrimental to its health.
+Alternatively, secondhand artificial trees are readily available at thrift stores, online resale platforms, and "Buy Nothing" Facebook groups.
+Opting for a pre-owned artificial tree can extend its useful life and reduce the demand for new ones.
 If you grow tired of your artificial tree you can donate it back and it goes on some more.
 Better yet, take it apart and use the branches for some crafting.